DeepGraphLearning/MATH60629A_2025A/homework.md

 ### Deadline & Submission
 - The assignment is due **March 1, 2024**.
-- Upload the answers (Code and PDF) to ZoneCours/Remise de travaux.
+- Upload the answers (a PDF including the colab link) to ZoneCours/Remise de travaux.
 - Late submission policy with 10% penalty per day.

 ### Questions